JiapengLi/OpenWrt-HiLink-HLK-RM04/README.md

 - **[hlk-rm04-boot-log.md](./hlk-rm04-boot-log.md)** -- some hardware information and openwrt bootlog of HLK-RM04
 - **image/uboot128.img** -- uboot for 16M SDRAM, if you don't modify the HLK-RM04, use this uboot image
 - **image/uboot256.img** -- uboot for 32M SDRAM, some people may want to expand the Uboot, and these men should use this uboot image
-- **image/hlk-rm04-16m-luci-ser2net-usb2serial-r38025.bin** -- image with luci, usb2serial and ser2net. luci runs slowly, sometimes may run out of memory.
+- **image/hlk-rm04-16m-luci-ser2net-usb2serial-r38025.bin** -- image with luci, usb2serial and ser2net. luci runs slowly, sometimes would also run out of memory.

 ## Patch and Compile Openwrt